mccright/FCCSCybersecurityInput/UNI-Security-Presentation-INITIAL-NOTES.md

 SUMMARY:
 -------
- * INVENTORY.
+ * **INVENTORY**.
 We cannot understand our risk load until we have accurate data about the infrastructure and processes that represent our organizations.
 This is sometimes also called "visibility," "know your environment," or "know your data."
- * EVENT TRANSPARENCY.
+ * **EVENT TRANSPARENCY**.
 Organizations need access to and an understanding of inventory, attack vectors, and security events to inform security decision-making.
 Simply responding to successful attack is not a sustainable goal.
- * CONTEXTUAL AWARENESS.
+ * **CONTEXTUAL AWARENESS**.
 Effective threat hunting and incident identification/triage/response require events-in-context requires application, infrastructure & operations documentation, modern SIM integration, as well as real-time access to data, logging systems, and penetration test & code assessment results.
 Contextual awareness is also essential for effective risk management at application/system architecture, design, and development time.
- * HARDENING.
+ * **HARDENING**.
 Our attack surface needs to resist the activities of all hostile actors.
- * PRIORITIZE.
+ * **PRIORITIZE**.
 All organizations have more risks than can be addressed at any given time.
 Most organizations are in the risk-taking business.

 SUPPORTING DISCUSSION:
 ---------------------